 - opportunities to meaningfully engage with individuals on the spectrum and their families.

-To this end, scholars spend time (three visits of 1-3 days each) with professionals (paediatricians, psychiatrists, psychologists, occupational therapists, speech pathologists, regular and special education teachers, social workers etc.) who work with individuals with Autism spectrum disorder (ASD) and their families.
-These visits occur in different research settings from biological, neuroscience, or genetics laboratories to school classrooms, family environments, workplaces and the community.
+To this end, scholars spend time (3 visits of 1–3 days each) with professionals (paediatricians, psychiatrists, psychologists, occupational therapists, speech pathologists, regular and special education teachers, social workers etc.) who work with individuals with ASD and their families.
+These visits occur in different research settings from biological, neuroscience or genetics laboratories to school classrooms, family environments, workplaces and the community.
 The aim of these visits is, among other things, to:

 - develop an appreciation of the impact of ASD on individuals and their families